 The Grains

-Generally, Whiskey is a distilled spirit made from barley, corn, wheat, or grain.
-Traditionally, Scotch was made from barley, but over time the use of rye and wheat became more common.
+Generally, whiskey is a distilled spirit made from barley, corn, wheat, or grain.
+Traditionally, Scotch was made from barley, but over time the use of rye and wheat became common ingredients, too.

 The malting of grains is also the main reason for the exceptionally smooth taste of Scotch.